duneanalytics/docs/docs/resources/sample-queries.md

 )
 ```

-With the generated date series(`gs` CTE), you will just have to join it with the `setLeadData` CTE to get the daily balance of each address since inception!
+With the generated date series(`gs` CTE), we will just have to join it with the `setLeadData` CTE to get the daily balance of each address since inception!

-- You can also add in a filter to remove dusts (`WHERE daily_cumulative_balance > 0.01`)
+- We can also add in a filter to remove dusts (`WHERE daily_cumulative_balance > 0.01`)

-Once you have the daily balance of each user, you can now get the daily number of holders by simply aggregating the number of addresses on each day.
-You can also get the daily change in token holders by taking each day's holder count and subtracting previous day's holder count (`COUNT(address) - LAG(COUNT(address)) OVER (ORDER BY date) as change `)
+Once we have the daily balance of each user, we can now get the daily number of holders by simply aggregating the number of addresses on each day.
+We can also get the daily change in token holders by taking each day's holder count and subtracting previous day's holder count (`COUNT(address) - LAG(COUNT(address)) OVER (ORDER BY date) as change `)

 ### Getting ERC20 Token Transaction Value In USD

 [Top 100 Transfers In USD Into Binance](https://dune.com/queries/3269085){:target="_blank"}

-You are able to get the token amount for transfers from the `erc20 evt transfer` table, to get the usd amount, you will need to join with the prices table (`prices.usd`)
+We are able to get the token amount for transfers from the `erc20 evt transfer` table.
+To get the usd amount, we will need to join with the prices table (`prices.usd`)

 ```
 select "from" as sender,